pagkly/Zed/Investopedia4/Self-Regulatory Organization - SRO.md

 FINRA also oversees arbitration between investors, brokers, and other involved parties.
 This oversight provides a standard to address various disputes although it also limits actions a firm may take outside of the system.
 FINRA is not a governmental organization.
 Instead, it is a private organization populated by member firms who consist of financial institutions, like broker-dealers and financial professionals.

 The rules and regulations promoted and enforced by FINRA are, thus, under the auspices of a self-regulatory framework.
 Governmental laws or mandates fall under the control of the [[Securities and Exchange Commission]](https://www.investopedia.com/terms/s/sec.asp) (SEC).
-The laws of the federal or state level of government will supersede any FINRA-specific regulations.
+The laws of the federal or state level of government [[Will|will]] supersede any FINRA-specific regulations.